fish-shell/fish-shell/doc_src/cmds/complete.rst

     Adds a short option to the completions list.

 **-l** or **--long-option** *LONG_OPTION*
-    Adds a GNU style long option to the completions list.
+    Adds a GNU-style long option to the completions list.

 **-o** or **--old-option** *LONG_OPTION*
-    Adds an old style long option to the completions list (see below for details).
+    Adds an old-style long option to the completions list (see below for details).

 **-a** or **--arguments** *ARGUMENTS*
     Adds the specified option arguments to the completions list.